![]() |

 *You may want to convert the final 12 bit image back to 16 bit by multiplying the pixels by 16.

-Download PDF version of the VATEK instructions.*right click <save as> [To save using a PC](These are included further down on this page as JPEG files)
+Download PDF version of the VATEK instructions.*right click <save as> [To save using a PC]

 This deconvolution is the quickest, most used and least robust deconvolution software available at the AIF.